SurfaceJS/surface/packages/@surface/htmlx-element/readme.md

 When the data changes, all associated ui updated is scheduled and executed asynchronously.
 Therefore, it is necessary to wait for the execution of all updates before accessing the element.

-This can be done awaiting the promise returned by the `painting` method.
+This can be done awaiting the promise returned by the `painting` function.

 ```ts
 import { painting }             from "@surface/htmlx";